History of English cricket (1726–1750): Slindon

 In September 1742, Slindon played London twice on the Artillery Ground and lost both times.
-The source says London won the first match "with great difficulty" and that Slindon came into the match "having played forty-three games and lost but one".
-The second match a few days later was a disaster for Slindon who were beaten by "over 180 runs", a huge margin in 18th century conditions.
+A brief report in the London Evening Post says London won the first match "with much hard Play", and that Slindon came into the match "having played forty-three games and lost but one".
+The second match a few days later was a disaster for Slindon, who were beaten by "over 180 runs", a huge margin in 18th century conditions.
 Apparently, the match had been postponed because of rain.
 The Duke of Richmond challenged London to play Slindon at either Guildford or on the South Downs for £100, but London did not accept the challenge.